Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

 You will specify `jwtsecret.hex` when starting Teku and the execution client.
 This is a shared JWT secret the clients use to authenticate each other when using the [Engine API](https://github.com/ethereum/execution-apis/blob/v1.0.0-beta.1/src/engine/specification.md).

-## 2. Start the execution client

-Refer to your execution client documentation to configure and start the execution client.
-Make sure you specify the shared secret generated in [step 1].

-If you're using [Besu], you can follow the [Besu and Teku testnet tutorial](https://besu.hyperledger.org/en/latest/public-networks/tutorials/besu-teku-testnet/).

-Ensure your execution client is fully synced before submitting your staking deposit in the next step.

-## 3. Generate validator keys and stake ETH
+## 2. Generate validator keys

-If you're running a beacon node only, skip to the [next step](#4-start-teku).
+If you're running a beacon node only, skip to the [next step](#3-start-the-execution-client).

 If you're also running a validator client, create a test Ethereum address (you can do this in [MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015289452-How-to-create-an-additional-account-in-your-wallet)).
 Fund this address with testnet ETH (32 ETH and gas fees for each validator) using a faucet.
 See the list of [Goerli faucets](https://github.com/eth-clients/goerli#meta-data-g%C3%B6rli) and [Sepolia faucets](https://github.com/eth-clients/sepolia#meta-data-sepolia).

 :::note